Miranda Haywood-Curry (Executive Director & Dance Instructor)

 Damion Powers - Pre Ballet Assistant

-Mr. Powers is a sophomore at Greenville High School.
-This year will be his seventh year as a student of Flat River Dance Company and his second year as a teaching assistant for the pre ballet levels I, II, and III.
+Mr. Powers is a junior at Greenville High School.
+This year will be his eight year as a student of Flat River Dance Company and his third year as a teaching assistant for the pre ballet levels I, II, and III.
 Damion loves working with younger children and enjoys sharing his love of the arts with them.

 Charlie Clark (Professional Guest Artist) made his return to the